Saturday, May 30, 2020

 On December 6, 1962, Burt and Sharon started a year-long, around-the-world honeymoon road trip in Japan.
 They bought a rare Toyopet Stout truck, an original Toyota, then drove through several countries, including Pakistan, Iran, and Afghanistan.
 Photographs show the then 24 and 25-year-olds with their truck, on which they stenciled their many stops.
 They shipped the truck to Chicago from Lisbon but never drove it again.
 Katz donated it to a friend's auto museum, which closed and sold it for scrap.
 When the salvage yard owner saw the stenciled country names, he could not bear to crush the truck, so again, it sold.

 In 1963, Katz became an owner-partner in the pizza restaurant called The Inferno on Central Street in Evanston, a north suburb of Chicago.
-Katz introduced a new kind of pizza to the Chicago area consumers for the first time: a caramelized crust.
+Katz introduced a new kind of pizza to consumers in the Chicago area for the first time: a caramelized crust.
 The Inferno was the first place he would eventually fully own, but it would be far from the last.

 He sold his share in 1965 and opened Gullivers, a pan-pizza Restaurant, with partner Jerry Freeman.
 Katz named it as a tribute to "Gulliver's Travels."
 His original Gullivers Restaurant opened on May 1, 1965, only had one dining room and was flanked by a pottery shop and a delicatessen in the same building.
 It was located at 2727 West Howard Street in Chicago's West Ridge community.
 Freeman became passionate about antiques and filled the restaurant with stained glass lamps, statues, and other items.
 The two soon split up.
 Katz would sell Gullivers and enter the business world, and he would not emerge into the pizza industry again until 1970.